 Sustainability practices are a fundamental part of our Company's operations.
 Our Board, along with our clients, investors, employees and other stakeholders, understand that a modern approach to running our Company must be aligned with a commitment to sustainability.
 We believe that integrating our social and environmental values into our business as part of that commitment generates long-term value for our business, our stockholders and the global community at large.
 In addition to our overall dedication to ethical and accountable business practices, our corporate social responsibility commitments include the areas of environmental sustainability and community connections.
 We believe that these commitments create value for our stockholders and help position us to continuously improve business performance.
 Our strategy focuses our efforts on those areas most significant to our business, including health and safety, environmental stewardship, community and stakeholder engagement, human rights, and transparency.
-As part of our commitment, the Board oversees policies, positions and systems for environment, health, safety and social responsibility, compliance and risk management.
+As part of our commitment, the Board and its committees are actively engaged in overseeing our sustainability practices and to ensure focus on these topics starts from the top.
+The Board oversees policies, positions and systems for environment, health, safety and social responsibility, compliance and risk management.
 The Company's 2019 Corporate Responsibility Report is available at www.ethanallen.com/corporate-responsibility.
 The information provided on the Company's website is referenced in this Proxy Statement for information purposes only.
-Neither the information on the Company's website, nor the information in the Company's 2019 Corporate Responsibility Report is available at a work with the SEC.
+Neither the information on the Company's website, nor the information in the Company's 2019 Corporate Responsibility Report, shall be deemed to be a part of or incorporated by reference into this Proxy Statement or any other filings we make with the SEC.